AnirudhKishan/DeleteVisuallyRedundant/README.md

 Delete Visually Redundant
 =========================

-A Python script that deletes redundent visually-similar images.
+A Python script that deletes redundant visually-similar images.

 For a list of visually similar images it finds, it first deletes all but the largest by file-size.
 If still multile files remain, it deletes all but the oldest by modified-on.